 - Bedazzled: 5,000 Years of Jewelry.
 El Paso Museum of Art, El Paso.
 2010.

-Provenance Collection of F. L. van Gans, Frankfurt (?) [date and mode of acquisition unknown]; Galerie Bachstitz, The Hague; Henry Walters, Baltimore, 1921, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance F. L. van Gans, Frankfurt (?) [date and mode of acquisition unknown]; P. Mavrogordato, [date and mode of acquisition unknown]; Galerie Bachstitz, The Hague [catalogue 1921, part II, lot 92 K]; Henry Walters, Baltimore, 1926, by purchase; Walters Art Museum, 1931, by bequest.

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License